-Seven & i Holdings is introducing eco-friendly packaging made using materials that have a low environmental impact, such as recycled materials or biodegradable materials.
+Seven & i Holdings is introducing packaging made using materials that have a low environmental impact and recycled materials.

 With its private brand Seven Premium, the Group seeks to promote the values of "taste," "quality," and "safety and reliability," while at the same time developing products that are environmentally-friendly.
 So far, the Group has used environmentally considerate packaging such as recycled PET or forest thinning materials in 150 Seven Premium products.
 In the fiscal year ending February 28, 2018, the Group aims to introduce eco-friendly packaging for 740 products, mainly through the use of plant-based ink, expanding the initiative to all products by the end of the fiscal year ending February 29, 2020.